Planning a reunion at Lake Tahoe? Use Reunly free - guest list, RSVPs, budget, schedule, name tags.Start free →▶ Demo

 Saturday - Emerald Bay & Cruise

-• 9 AM Emerald Bay overlook on Hwy 89 for the family photo
+• 8:30 AM caravan to Emerald Bay overlook on Hwy 89 (avoid the 10 AM crowd)

-• 10 AM Vikingsholm hike (1 mi down + back) for active group; D.L.
+• 10:00 AM Vikingsholm hike (1 mi down + back) for the active group; D.L.
 Bliss beach for everyone else

 • 12:30 PM picnic lunch at Inspiration Point